InformaticsMatters/ansible-galaxy-cloud/README.md

 Creating a complete cluster takes approx 15 mins depending on the number of nodes.

-Singularity is deployed to the Slurm cluster allowing jos to be run using Singularity containers.
+Singularity is deployed to the Slurm cluster allowing jobs to be run using that format of container.
 Currently Pulsar is not configured to use Singularity containers and instead deploys tool dependencies using `conda` but we aim to switch to all execution using Singularity in the near future.